NCI-Agency/anet/docs/dev-setup.md

 ### Client-side tests
 #### How the client-side tests work
 Our tests use selenium to simulate interacting with the app like a user.
 To do this, we need to connect a browser to the JavaScript tests.
 We do that via a driver.
-This driver can either run the tests locally on your system, or remotely via [BrowserStack](https://www.browserstack.com/).
+This driver runs the tests locally on your system.

 The tests are reliant on the data looking pretty similar to what you'd get after a fresh run of `insertBaseData-psql.sql`.
 If the tests crash and do not complete, they could leave the data set in a state which would cause future test runs to fail.
 Make sure you start with a clean test-database.